 Cons of Buying Used Buick Parts

-There is also cons to buying used parts and the biggest one is potential for low quality.
+There are also cons to buying used parts and the biggest one is the potential for low quality.
 Even if you visually inspect a part or physically test it, there can be hidden damage.
-You can’t look at every part and see that it has reached it’s end of life.
+You can’t look at every part and see that it has reached its end of life.

 Buick Resources